rkiel/keeping-promises/README.md

 }
 ```

+## Cobminations

+Promise.all
+Promise.race

 ## Async/Await

 JavaScript promises give us a nice way to do asynchronous programming in a style that looks very synchronous.
 This makes building complex programs much easier and familiar to most developers.
-But we do better?
+But could we do better?
 The caretakers of the JavaScript language have listened to the community and added Async/Await to the language to make asynchronous programming even simpler.
 This will be our last stop on the journey of promises.